Induction Generator: Types & Working Principle

 The drawback to induction generators is they are less efficient than is synchronous generators.

-Figure 4 Forty kW Induction Generator for a Wind Turbine
+Figure 4 40-kW Three-Phase Induction Generator Diagram for a Wind Turbine

 The doubly fed induction generator (DFIG) is particularly useful for wind turbines and is used in many larger turbines.